Jan21493/Linkplay/Downgrade.md

 | http://silenceota.linkplay.com/wifi_audio_image/2ANRu7eyAEYtoo4NZPy9dL/20201026/layout | Layout of file system in flash |
 | http://silenceota.linkplay.com/wifi_audio_image/2ANRu7eyAEYtoo4NZPy9dL/20201026/a31rakoit_new_uImage_20201026 | main image |

-The other images, e.g. uBoot loader (was already installed), user and user2 images were not downloaded.
+The other images, e.g. uBoot loader (was already installed), user and user2 images were not downloaded during the downgrade process.

 > **Note:**
 > If an upgrade is available, it may be installed automatically without any notice!
 In the 4Stream app you might see that a new version is highlighted with "new" and you might get a popup with a notification.
 I have not found out, when an update is installed automatically.